Chasewhip8/Seagull/README.md

 There are some improvements that can be made to the smart contract in the way orders are iterated and stored which will be implemented eventually.

+## The Stack (so far)
+This repository contains the following:
+- Seagull Socks JIT Market Program
+- Front End for interacting with the program
+- SDK for interacting with the program
+- Market Maker Bot (example) to demonstrate a working market

 ## Conclusion
 Thank you Lamport DAO and all the sponsors for enabling this kind of community event.
-You have truly inspired me enough to make me learn how to write smart contracts in a week and produce this.
-I do fully intend to bring this product to market in some way, shape, or form.
+This product was made in the timespan of the hackathon and I do fully intend to bring this product to market in some way, shape, or form.